-Generally, as with most bonsai, the Japanese maple variety does not need to be repotted regularly once it is well-established.
+Generally, as with most bonsai, the Japanese maple variety does not need to be repotted often once it is well-established.
+When the tree reaches 10 years old, repot every three years.
 However, young trees benefit from yearly repotting to help refresh the soil and prune the rootball.
 Using bonsai pots will help to achieve the bonsai aesthetic, and restrict the tree’s growth over time.

 The best time to repot Japanese maple bonsai is in the spring months just before the buds have opened.
 This will help to ensure that the tree has adequate time to recover from the repotting before it goes into dormancy in the fall and winter months.

 Japanese maple bonsai grow roots quickly and vigorously and will require root pruning at the time of repotting.
 Cut back up to ⅓ of the roots, starting from the outside and moving inwards.
 Avoid chopping any large, main roots as you don’t want to disturb the main system.